Psychology (PSY)

 PSY A678 Advanced Applications of Behavior Analysis 3 Credits

-An advanced exploration of topics in behavior analysis, emphasizing the role of the behavior analyst as a scientist-practitioner.
-Topics will include in-depth analysis of the philosophical history of behaviorism, modern behavioral research and application of behavior analysis to socially relevant problems.
+Explores advanced topics in behavior analysis, emphasizing the role of the behavior analyst as a scientist-practitioner.
+Includes in-depth analysis of the philosophical history of behaviorism, modern behavioral research and application of behavior analysis to socially relevant problems.

 Special Note: Not available for credit to students who have completed PSY A478.